dotb/readyci/README.md

 Ready CI currently supports web-hook calls from GitHub and Bitbucket.

 ## Configuration explained
-Ready CI is configured by supplying a simple YML file on the command line, and an optional configuration file in the root of your repository named readyci.yml.
+Ready CI is configured by supplying a simple YML configuration file on the command line, which is contained in the root of your repository.
 For example, the configuration below builds Ready CI using Maven and the code on GitHub.
 ```yml
   pipelines:
   - name: readyci # every pipeline needs a name